arborchurch/arbor-web/site/content/page/whoweare.md

 <div class="row">
   <div class="col-md-6 col-md-offset-3">
     <div class="detail-notice">
-      As a new church plant in Woodinville, WA, we desire to make disciples.
-Making disciples is our purpose, and our preference is to do it together.
-We hope to do this together by gathering together in groups, growing together on Sundays, and going together in teams.
+      As a new church in Woodinville, we hope to continue Christ’s great commission of making disciples.
+That is our purpose.
+Our preference is to do it together!

-      Our story is because of God's story, also known as our Statement of Beliefs.
     </div>
   </div>
 </div>